\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: Introduction

-\theth\ project\footnote{\url{https://the300-project.org/}, we also use {\it the300} for short.} occupies a unique niche among cluster simulation suites. \theth\ re-simulates a mass-complete sample of 324 galaxy clusters extracted from the MultiDark cosmological simulation, using the zoom region that extends out to many virial radii.
-Other suites have typically focused on a handful of clusters, and smaller zoom regions.
+\theth\ project\footnote{\url{https://the300-project.org/}. {\it the300} is also used for short.} occupies a unique niche among cluster simulation suites.
+Other suites of cluster simulations have typically focused on a handful of \Romeel{objects, with} zoom regions \Romeel{covering only the cluster and immediate surroundings.
+In contrast,} \theth\ re-simulates a mass-complete sample of 324 galaxy clusters extracted from the MultiDark cosmological simulation, using the zoom region that extends out to many virial radii.
 The penalty for having so many clusters with large zoom regions is that the numerical resolution is necessarily lower owing to computational limitations.
 However, the benefit is that it covers a relatively wide and complete halo mass range, enables larger-scale cosmic web studies around clusters, and provides good statistics along with the ability to investigate rare systems.
+Furthermore, another interesting feature of \theth\ project is that all these clusters have been run with several different galaxy evolution codes.
+These include the cosmological hydrodynamic codes \gadgetmusic\ \citep{MUSICI} and \gadgetx\ \citep{Rasia2015}, as well as three different semi-analytical models (SAMs): \galacticus\ \citep{Benson2012}, \sage\ \citep{Croton2016} and \sag\ \citep{Cora2018}.
+This enables cross-comparisons between models employing different input physics, to better understand the sensitivity to the various physical processes and the robustness of the resulting predictions.